8bitsquid/gettygetter/README.md

 > In roughly a day's worth of work, build an app that features a UI component, populated with data from [UAAT](https://www.getty.edu/research/tools/vocabularies/aat/), [ULAN](https://www.getty.edu/research/tools/vocabularies/ulan/index.html), or any other [Getty API](https://data.getty.edu/).

 The first time I built with Vue was [earlier this month](https://github.com/8bitsquid/getty-vue-project).
 Liking a good challenge, I decided to build the "day's work" app using Vite + Vue 3.
-After reading through Vue/Vite docs, poking around the [Getty Vocabularies: LOD](https://vocab.getty.edu/), and trying to determine how SPARQL isn't alchemny, the goal was decided.
+After reading through Vue/Vite docs, poking around the [Getty Vocabularies: LOD](https://vocab.getty.edu/), and trying to decipher some almost alchemical SPARQL queries from the Getty Vocab docs, the goal was decided.

 ## The Goal